-Writing is one profession that is especially suited to people who want flexibility in where, how, and when they work.
+Writing is one profession that is especially suited to people who want flexibility in where, how, and when they work to fit their lifestyle goals.
 That's because most types of writing today only require a computer, an Internet connection, and word processing software.

 Pros of Freelance Writing

 - Work from home or anywhere you have an Internet connection and computer

 - A wide variety of types of writing are available, including articles, copywriting, and more

 - A wide variety of subjects to cover, which means you can avoid getting bored

 - Low overhead to get started.
 In fact, you can get started for free

 - Takes time to find a steady stream of clients

 - Some forms of writing don't pay very well

 - Competition is fierce, especially for high paying writing jobs